YetAnother-WhosAtMyFeeder Svelte Themes

 • Auto Video Analysis: Automatically downloads and scans 15+ frames from the event clip to verify snapshot detections.

-• Multi-Platform Notifications: Native support for Discord, Pushover, and Telegram with customizable filters (species, confidence, audio-only).
+• Multi-Platform Notifications: Native support for Discord, Pushover, Telegram, and Email with customizable filters (species, confidence, audio-only).

 • Multi-Sensor Correlation: Matches visual detections with audio identifications from BirdNET-Go (now with live dashboard widget!).